’Top Chef’ Power Rankings, Week 8: A Restaurant War With One Casualty

 “Can I dip it?
 I’m in.”
 “In a menu like this, I think you wanna have the fun sandwich up front.”
 “This her best mole yet.”
 “This is the best tongue I’ve ever tasted.”

 Wow, Padma.
 The best tongue you’ve ever tasted?
 Brutal burn for all of her current and ex lovers.
-Sorry, Sir Salman Rushdie, you may have a knighthood but your kiss game is trash.
+Sorry, Salman Rushdie, you may have a knighthood but your frenching game is trash.

 4. (-2) Jamie Tran